We’re halfway through the year. Are you on track to maximize your retirement savings? Here are the 2020 contribution limits for retirement plans.

-Last year, the IRS increased the 2019 contribution limits for retirement accounts.
-For employees participating in 401(k) plans, the IRS will allow contributions of $19,000, a $500 increase from last year.
+Last year, the IRS increased the 2020 contribution limits for retirement accounts.
+For employees participating in 401(k) plans, the IRS will allow contributions of $19,500, a $500 increase from last year.
 The increase also applies to most other retirement plans, such as 403(b), 457, and Thrift Savings Plan participants.
-In addition, if you are over the age of 50, you may contribute a catch-up contribution on top of that amount of $6,000.
+In addition, if you are over the age of 50, you may contribute a catch-up contribution on top of that amount of $6,500, for a total annual contribution of $26,000.

 Take Advantage of Employer Match